What People (and AI Agents) Get Wrong About Common-Mode Filtering

 When is a common-mode choke appropriate?

 In most cases, a common-mode choke belongs in a system where the source, load, and transmission path are all electrically balanced.
 Good examples include most AC power inputs and high-speed differential signaling.
 A choke is generally not the right tool for an inherently unbalanced interface such as unbalanced DC power or a single-ended signal.
 In an unbalanced system, a choke converts some of the differential signal into common-mode noise and injects common-mode noise back into the signal path.
-There is one important exception: when a strong common-mode source (such as a large heatsink) drives a board that has no metal chassis, you can use Y-capacitors to make the input look balanced at the noise frequencies and then add a lossy choke to reduce the common-mode current.
-(More on the lossy choke below.)

 Should Y-capacitors go on one side of the choke or both?